Menu Close

 Teaching

-In addition to Holistic Embodied Pedagogy, much of my teaching also relies on active learning through technology use, especially computer-based literacy tools.
+• For decades, my teaching has relied on active learning through the use of technology, especially computer-based literacy tools.
 I call this teaching approach: Tech Pedagogy.
-You can learn more about Tech Pedagogy here:

 Course Websites